linagora/linshare/documentation/EN/epics/drive/story-7-administrator-enable-or-disable-functionality.md

 * I can now enable or disable Drive functionality and enable/disable Creation right:
    *  When the functionality is enabled, the Drives are displayed on User interface.
    *  When the functionality is disabled, the Drives are hidden on User interface
-   *  When the functionality is enabled and Creation right is enabled, the button create Drive (button "+" at top left of Listing drives screen) is enabled.
+   *  When the functionality is enabled and Creation right is enabled, the button Create Drive (button "+" at top left of Listing drives screen) is enabled on User interface.
-   *  When the unctionality is enabled and Creation right is disabled, the button Create Drive is disabled on USer interface.
+   *  When the functionality is enabled and Creation right is disabled, the button Create Drive is disabled on User interface.

 [Back to Summary](#summary)